stvcheche/Scalculator/README.md

 # Scalculator
-A simple calculator build in C, Gtk 3 and SQLite for educational purposes.
-It performs basic calculations and the results can be stored in an SQLite database.
-This project depicts the applications of some of the fundamental principles of C Gtk3 and SQLite.
+A simple calculator build in C, Gtk 3 and SQLite3 for educational purposes.
+It performs basic calculations and the results can be stored in an SQLite3 database.
+This project depicts the applications of some of the fundamental principles of C Gtk3 and SQLite3.

 ![Scalculator image](https://github.com/stvcheche/Scalculator/blob/main/Scalculator.png)